Artichoke

 Method

-Refrigerate in a plastic bag in the crisper drawer, stem-side down
+Refrigerate unwashed in a plastic bag or sealed container; store in the vegetable drawer

 Duration